 Guiding hospice patients' care and support choices

-Our Social Workers are there to discuss any concerns that the patients or carers may have, helping them to make informed decisions and choices about their care and the support they may need.
-They are very experienced in providing professional support to our patients and carers within the Inpatient Unit and also Bolton Hospice Support Services.
+Our social workers are there to discuss any concerns that the patients or carers may have, helping them to make informed decisions and choices about their care and the support they may need.
+They are very experienced in providing professional support to our patients and carers across all our services.

 Supporting hospice patients

-They are also involved with those patients who have existing care provision under Bolton Council’s Adult and Community Services and may require a reassessment of their Social Care needs due to a health change.
-This could involve joint working and liaison with other Social Workers; District Nurses; Care Agencies; Macmillan Nurses and other providers of care.
+They are also involved with those patients who have existing care provision under Bolton Council’s Department of People Services and may require a reassessment of their social care needs due to a health change.
+This could involve joint working and liaison with other social workers, district nurses, care agencies, Macmillan nurses and other providers of care.